Building Inspection Penrith

 - Strong Demand: There is strong demand for housing in Penrith, with many properties selling quickly and at or above the asking price.
 This is due to a range of factors, including the area’s affordability compared to other Sydney suburbs, its proximity to major transport links and employment hubs, and the availability of a range of housing options, including apartments and family homes.

-- New Developments: There are a number of new residential developments in Penrith, including housing estates, apartment complexes, and townhouses.
+- New Developments: There are several new residential developments in Penrith, including housing estates, apartment complexes, and townhouses.
 These new developments attract a range of buyers, including first-time buyers, downsizers, and investors.

 - Rental Market: The rental market in Penrith is also strong, with a high demand for rental properties and relatively low vacancy rates.
 Rental yields are attractive for investors, with the average rental yield in Penrith around 4%.